particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 Devices are intended to boot quickly, often within a second or two.
 On some devices the cellular network connection can remain active across a reboot, which allows the device to be reprogrammed or just rebooted with minimal disruption.

 Tracker One and Tracker SoM devices typically include the [Tracker Edge](/firmware/tracker-edge/tracker-edge-firmware/) user firmware reference application which supports the additional peripherals on this device.
 You can expand this to include your own functionality.
+Monitor One devices use the similar [Monitor Edge](/firmware/tracker-edge/monitor-edge-firmware/).

 When you flash User application and Device OS in Particle Workbench, the bootloader and any other dependencies (SoftDevice, for example) are not flashed.
 You may need to upgrade these components OTA after flashing.
 A better option is to use [Device Restore over USB](/tools/device-restore/device-restore-usb/) to program the version you want first, to make sure all dependencies will be met.